Skip to content

 It doesn’t matter if it’s ceilings, walls, floors, machinery, brick, or stone restoration, as every clean surface in your operation gets the right treatment.
 Highly trained technicians use strong cleaning agents, eco-friendly cleaning products, hot water systems, pressure wash equipment, and advanced cleaning methods, such as dry ice blasting.
 Confined space entry work, containment setups, and tight, high-wear zones get handled with the same attention to detail as the open areas.

 Akron’s industrial buildings can be rough, but challenging environments are nothing new to us.
-The result is a cleaner, safer, high-quality workspace backed by a commercial cleaning company committed to excellence and the drive to deliver.
+The result is a cleaner, safer, high-quality workspace backed by an industrial cleaning company committed to excellence and the drive to deliver.

 Jobs We Take On Every Day

-Take a look at the industrial and commercial work our crew is built for, all geared toward heavy cleaning, tough painting jobs, and hard-use surface restoration across Akron and the region.
+Take a look at the industrial work our crew is built for, all geared toward heavy cleaning, tough painting jobs, and hard-use surface restoration across Akron and the region.

 A person using a pressure washer to clean a forklift outdoors.